MikhailFedulov/31257_G3/Assessment 1.md

 ___
 ## Stakeholder Empathy Maps
-Below are two empty maps that the team had developed to better understand Customer and RM’s position within the project.
-The team focused on those two types of stakeholders because they interact with the system the most and their interactions directly rely on the system performs.
+Below are three empty maps that the team had developed to better understand Customer and RM’s position within the project.
+The team focused on those three types of stakeholders because they interact with the system the most and their interactions directly rely on the system performs.

 ### RM Empathy Map
 ![RM empathy map](images/Empathy_Map_RM.png)